laosb/halint/README.md

 # wright
 wright, a simple language linter mainly for Chinese.
+And it can also check your source file format(Markdown, etc.).

 ## Usage